AswinBehera/canvasTutor/session_context.md

 *   **Legend of Colors:**
     *   A `CategoryLegend` component has been added to display a legend of node colors.
 *   **Export Markdown Content Refinement:**
-    *   The `generateSpecMarkdown` function in `ExportService.ts` has been completely rewritten to produce a more detailed, AI-ready software architect spec plan.
+    *   The `generateSpecMarkdown` function in `ExportService.ts` has been significantly enhanced to produce a more detailed, AI-ready software architect spec plan, incorporating user input, use cases, cost reduction techniques, a glossary of terms (enriched by chatbot interactions), a specific scale-up plan, and clear next steps.
     *   It now includes:
         *   **Project Overview & Use Cases:** Expands on the user's input prompt to flesh out the idea and list core use cases.
         *   **System Architecture:** Detailed breakdown of components (nodes) with their purpose, technology considerations (Managed/DIY options), estimated base monthly cost, key performance indicators, and scaling behavior.